Newborn twins mean no sleep, right?

 Wrong.
-New babies plus older children mean no sleep.
+Newborn twins plus older children mean no sleep.

 Okay so not many of us ever managed to ‘sleep when the baby sleeps’ with our firstborn, but dammit, I wish I bloody had done.
 There was so much opportunity!

 They might not sleep much at night, but they sleep SHIT loads during the day, and I wasted it first time round showing off baby to countless visitors, and trying to prove we were totally in control (which of course, we weren’t).
 Oh, and watching baby sleep.
 What a bloody mistake that was!